corlcs/Performance-Report-Sales-and-KPIs-in-the-Gardening-Market/README.md

 ![image.png](resources/78fd473e-96b1-4bfb-8bfb-906fe62b4bab.png)

 <aside>
-*Objective:* Show *how each month contributed* to the increase or decrease in the YTD compared to the PYTD.
+Objective: Show how each month contributed to the increase or decrease in the YTD compared to the PYTD.

 </aside>

-The waterfall chart is ideal to visualize *increments and reductions over time*, helping understand *monthly dynamics*.
+The waterfall chart is ideal to visualize increments and reductions over time, helping understand monthly dynamics.

 ---